awsdocs/amazon-cognito-developer-guide/doc_source/role-based-access-control.md

 ## Granting pass role permission<a name="granting-pass-role-permission"></a>

-To allow an IAM user to set roles with permissions in excess of the user's existing permissions on an identity pool, you grant that user `iam:PassRole` permission to pass the role to the `set-identity-pool-roles` API\.
+To allow a user to set roles with permissions in excess of the user's existing permissions on an identity pool, grant them `iam:PassRole` permission to pass the role to the `set-identity-pool-roles` API\.
 For example, if the user cannot write to Amazon S3, but the IAM role that the user sets on the identity pool grants write permission to Amazon S3, the user can only set this role if `iam:PassRole` permission is granted for the role\.
 The following example policy shows how to allow `iam:PassRole` permission\.

 ```
 {